A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

 Note that $M_4$ anti-commutes with $M_1$ (while we recall that $M_3$ commutes with $M_1$).
 We can readily see that $M_4$ supported on a single edge will create zero flux face excitations on the two overlapping faces and also excite the two overlapping vertices to $-1$ eigenvalues of $A_v$.
 It is thus a hybrid excitation.
 Furthermore we recall that any ground state is invariant under the action of $M_2^2$ supported on a single edge, while $M_1^2 = I$.
 The product of $M_1$ and $M_2$ acting on a single edge creates a hybrid dyonic excitation $d$ in which the two adjacent faces have $-1$ eigenvalues of $B_f$ and the two adjacent vertices have $-1$ eigenvalues of $A_v$.
 The remaining products are readily deduced.
 We conclude that the set of operators generated by the action of $M_1$, $M_2$ and $M_3$ on a single edge indeed forms a monoid each element of which generates an energy eigenstate when it acts on a ground state.
 It is a complete set as we generate all possible combinations of the eigenvalues of $A_v$ for the two overlapping vertices and eigenvalues of $B_f$ for the two overlapping faces that are different from $1$, and it is also a minimal set as $M_1$, $M_2$ and $M_3$ form a minimal set of generators for the set of operators which can produce all such excitations by acting on a ground state.
 Finally, this set satisfies closure in the sense mentioned above.

-Since the Hilbert space is a tensor product of those of the edges of the lattice, we can finally conclude that \textit{ the spectral monoid $\mathcal{A}_R$ is generated by the action of $M_1$, $M_2$ and $M_3$ on the edges within $R$, and that of any long string and any long dual string each with one end point within $R$ and another end point at infinity.} The inclusion of the long string and the long dual string into the set of generators is necessary for exactly the same reasons discussed previously in the context of the toric code (they produce a single electric/magnetic charge excitation entangled with the another electric/magnetic at infinity and this does not violate the requirement of effective localization of the excitation within $R$ as discussed before).
+Since the Hilbert space is a tensor product of those of the edges of the lattice, we can finally conclude that \textit{ the spectral monoid $\mathcal{A}_R$ is generated by $M_1$, $M_2$ and $M_3$ acting on the edges within $R$, any long string and any long dual string each with one end point within $R$ and another end point at infinity.} The inclusion of the long string and the long dual string into the set of generators is necessary for exactly the same reasons discussed previously in the context of the toric code (they produce a single electric/magnetic charge excitation entangled with the another electric/magnetic at infinity and this does not violate the requirement of effective localization of the excitation within $R$ as discussed before -- see Sec. \ref{Sec:Intutitive}).

+Note that the elements of the commutative stabilizer monoid localized in $R$ which preserve the parent ground state are part of the spectral monoid due to the requirement of closure as they are also generated by the actions of $M_1$ and $M_2$ on various edges of $R$. {However, the defining criterion of minimality implies that the annihilators $\{K_e\}$ which annihilates the ground states can be excluded from the spectral monoid, as they are not required for closure (which is evident from \eqref{Eq:Prod1}) and also we can generate the complete set of local excitations without including them.
+Nevertheless, it is obvious from \eqref{Eq:Prod1} that we need the zero ($0$) operator for closure.}